CV or Biosketch

 Area of interest

 Specialized transcriptional programs that determine proper expression levels of genes largely govern cell type identity and function in the human body.
-Aberrant perturbations of gene transcription programs due in large part to genetic changes such as DNA mutations but also natural variation contribute to cancer phenotypes including uncontrolled proliferation and resistance to therapies.
+Variation in gene transcriptional programs are due in large part to genetic and epigenetic differences, but also environmental influences, that alone and together can contribute to complex trait phenotypes and disease, including cancer.
 The goal in the Furey lab is to better understand mechanisms of gene regulation in both normal and diseased cells.
 These studies are enabled by the development of genome-wide experiments employing high-throughput sequencing technologies that provide comprehensive and detailed information about the molecular state of a cell.
 Currently, there are two related efforts in the lab to accomplish this goal.

 Awards and Honors

 - 2000-2002 Achievement Rewards for Scientists (ARCS) Fellowship

 - 2000 Thomson ISI New Hot Papers, Computer Science, January